magicalpuffin/mli-puffinsystems/site_content/markdown/blog/2023-07-06_the-zsa-moonlander-is-an-expensive-beginner-keyboard.md

 The [Moonlander MK I](https://www.zsa.io/moonlander/) is a $400 dollar ortholinear split keyboard from ZSA, and was my first introduction to the mechanical keyboard world.
 Despite the impressive marketing, the Moonlander is mediocre at best; the greatest value it provides is for beginners to get into split mechanical keyboards.

-UPDATE: The newly released [ZSA Voyager](https://www.zsa.io/voyager) outclasses the Moonlander and addresses many of its issues.
+UPDATE: The newly released [ZSA Voyager](https://www.zsa.io/voyager) outclasses the Moonlander and addresses many of my issues.

 If your top priority is ergonomics, I would recommend a 36 or 42 key keyboard ([Piantor](https://github.com/beekeeb/piantor), [Corne](https://github.com/foostan/crkbd), [Ferris Sweep](https://github.com/davidphilipbarr/Sweep)).
-These keyboard can be purchased pre-soldered and will likely similar in quality to the Moonlander.
-Many of these keyboards support [Vial](https://get.vial.today/), which enables real time layout configuration.
+These keyboard can be purchased pre-soldered and will likely be similar in quality to the Moonlander.
+These keyboards also support [Vial](https://get.vial.today/), which enables real time layout configuration.

 ## Reliability Issues